Muon Lifetime Experiment (DP IB Physics): Revision Note

 Muons are created at a height of 4250 m above the Earth’s surface.
 The muons move vertically downward at a speed of 0.980c relative to the Earth’s surface.
 The gamma factor for this speed is 5.00.
 The half-life of a muon in its rest frame is 1.6 µs.

-(a) Estimate the fraction of the original number of muons that will reach the Earth’s surface before decaying, from the Earth's frame of reference, according to:
+(a) Estimate the percentage of the original number of muons that reach the Earth’s surface before decaying, as measured in the Earth’s frame of reference, assuming:

 (i) Newtonian mechanics